Boreas618/Notes/operating-systems/interrupts.md

   Aborts result from unrecoverable fatal errors.

-## Exceptions in Linux/x86-64 Systems
+## Interrupts in Linux x86-64 Systems

-There are up to 256 different exception types.
+There are up to 256 different interrupt types.
 Numbers in the range from 0 to 31 correspond to exceptions that are defined by the Intel architects and thus are identical for any x86-64 system.
 Numbers in the range from 32 to 255 correspond to interrupts and traps that are defined by the operating system.
 Entry 64 points to the system call trap handler.

 | Exception number | Description              | Exception class   |
 | ---------------- | ------------------------ | ----------------- |